Is Square Right For Your Business?

 Here are the most important factors to consider when determining the risk you pose to a payment processor:

 1. Business type: Different business types pose different amounts of financial risk for a payment processing company due to varied likelihood of fraud, customer disputes, or legal issues.
-Generally speaking, high-risk businesses will need to sign up with a processor that specializes in setting up these difficult accounts (like Durango Merchant Services or Payline Data, to name a couple).
+Generally speaking, high-risk businesses will need to sign up with a processor that specializes in setting up these difficult accounts (like Durango Merchant Services (see our review) or Payline Data (see our review), to name a couple).
 Square outlines a list of prohibited high-risk businesses in its Seller Agreement, but there are other risky business types not explicitly outlined there that are prone to account suspensions or terminations.
 If you have a high-risk business (or even a moderate-risk business), Square is not your best option.
 Yes, you’ll have to pay more elsewhere, but it will be well worth the investment in the long run.
 Some examples of high-risk businesses include: gun and ammo dealers, tobacco and vaporizer supply stores, online pharmaceutical sales, and anything related to gambling or financial services.
 For a more complete list, read this article.

 2. Age of business: If you have a longstanding, well-established business with loyal customers and a lengthy processing history, you pose less risk to Square than a business that is brand new with no processing history or business records.
 The likelihood of a business with a decade of processing history and general good standing suddenly becoming involved in serious financial fraud is much less than that of a business that just materialized when filling out the Square application.
 Of course, having a seasoned business doesn’t make you immune to these issues, and being a startup doesn’t automatically curse you, but if you can produce at least a few months to a year of financial documents to placate Square if trouble arises, you will significantly increase your chances of a good outcome.
 Again, although the signup process is more in-depth, those of you who have a new business and value uninterrupted cash flow might want to consider just applying for a traditional merchant account.